5 Smart Ways to Keep Vet Bills Affordable

 In the same way you wouldn’t expect a human to remain in perfect health for their entire life, you can’t expect your pet never to get ill or injured either.
 If you own a pet, the time will come when they need unplanned veterinary care.
 You may not know when, you may not know how, but you know it’s going to happen.

 Plan ahead and put a small amount of money aside every paycheck so that when the expectedly unexpected happens, you’re not caught off guard, and you have a little nest egg ready and waiting.

 Compare savings and money market account rates with this simple tool from a Dollar Stretcher trusted partner.

 3. Shop Around, but Compare Apples to Apples

-The clinic that offers a dental cleaning for $200 may be a better deal than the clinic that offers a dental for $300, but it may also be that the higher cost includes items such as post-operative pain medication and IV fluids.
+The clinic that offers a dental cleaning for $200 may be a better deal than the clinic that provides a cleaning for $300, but it may also be that the higher cost includes items such as post-operative pain medication and IV fluids.

 Related: Reduce the Cost of Pet Healthcare

 4. Stay On Top of Preventative Care